-The Metropolitan Water District of Southern California is a regional wholesaler that delivers water to 26 member public agencies – 14 cities, 11 municipal water districts, one county water authority – which in turn provides water to 19 million people in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties.
+The Metropolitan Water District of Southern California is a regional wholesaler that delivers water to 26 member public agencies – 14 cities, 11 municipal water districts and one county water authority.
+Metropolitan's member agencies or their sub-agencies in turn provide water to 19 million people in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties, across more than 300 cities and unincorporated areas.
 Metropolitan is governed by a 38-member board of directors who represent their respective member agencies ensuring each member agency is part of the governance of Metropolitan.

-To supply the more than 300 cities and unincorporated areas in Southern California with reliable and safe water, Metropolitan owns and operates an extensive water system including: the Colorado River Aqueduct, 16 hydroelectric facilities, nine reservoirs, 819 miles of large-scale pipes and five water treatment plants.
+To supply its service area with reliable and safe water, Metropolitan owns and operates an extensive water system including: the Colorado River Aqueduct, 16 hydroelectric facilities, nine reservoirs, 819 miles of large-scale pipes and five water treatment plants.
 Four of these treatment plants are among the 10 largest plants in the world.
 In fact, Metropolitan is the largest distributor of treated drinking water in the United States.
 The District imports water from the Feather River in Northern California and the Colorado River to supplement local supplies.
 It also helps its member agencies develop water recycling, storage and other local resource programs to provide additional supplies and conservation programs to reduce regional demands.

 Metropolitan currently delivers an average of 1.5 billion gallons of water per day to a 5,200-square-mile service area.

 June 11, 2019Headquarters Building

 Physical AddressParking Map700 North Alameda StreetLos Angeles, CA 90012-2944